PyroGasifier Liquids R&D program

 Nettenergy en Nimaro Ageno Consult to start a 2-year R&D program to upgrade pyrolysis products from the PyroFlash installation into higher-value applications.
 The project is sponsored by the Dutch government as part of the MIT-R&D program for Biobased initiatives.

-Nettenergy has started a new research program to convert biomass, biochar and pyrolysis oil produced by its PyroFlash process into synthesis gas (CO + H2).
+Nettenergy has started a new research program to develop technology to convert solid biomass into synthesis gas (CO + H2) and biochar.
 This gas can then be used by gas engines or serve as a basis for chemicals such as ammonia and methanol.
 Thru the Fischer-Tropsch process also liquid fuels for the transport sector can be produced.

 PyroBurn R&D program